Truce monitors get to work in Syria

 The United Nations Security Council agreed on Saturday to send the unarmed monitors to supervise the ceasefire that officially began last Thursday but has been marked by reports of violence and shelling in the flashpoint city of Homs.

-(This story corrects name of spokesman in 3rd para to Ahmad Fawzi)
+(This story is filed to correct name of spokesman in 3rd para to Ahmad Fawzi)

 (Reporting by Stephanie Nebehay; Editing by Robin Pomeroy)